×

 If you have not spent a lot of time in Queenstown, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Queenstown depends on your financial situation, long-term plans, and personal preferences.
 If you have a stable income, plan to stay in the area for a long time, and want to build equity, buying a home may be a good option.
 However, if you prefer flexibility, don't want to deal with property maintenance, or are unsure about your long-term plans, renting might be a better choice.
-Additionally, consider factors such as property prices, rental rates, and the potential for appreciation or depreciation in the area before making a decision," commented one expat who made the move to Queenstown.
+Additionally, consider factors such as property prices, rental rates, and the potential for appreciation or depreciation in the area before making a decision," remarked one expat who made the move to Queenstown.

 What cultural faux pas should I try to avoid making in Queenstown?